ptaiga/organizer/next.md

  - [ ] Subtasks (or nesting)
  - [ ] Prioritization of tasks (A, B and C)
  - [ ] Calendar: comfortable popup (or something other)
+ - [ ] Cover code with test

 #### Bugs

 - DateTimeField Task.due_date received a naive datetime while time zone support is active.
 - Today, Week -> Task viewing back transition leads to project of task
+- Into deleted projects showing deleted tasks (not active tasks by default)
+- There is no options to restore deleted projects